 victim impact evidence, victim’s rights, death penalty, sentencing, domestic violence, capital punishment, Payne v.
 Tennessee, visual legal advocacy, video evidence, law and film

 Austin, Regina, "Documentation, Documentary, and the Law: What Should Be Made of Victim Impact Videos?"
 (2010).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 313.

 Broadcast and Video Studies Commons, Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Entertainment, Arts, and Sports Law Commons, Evidence Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Public Law and Legal Theory Commons, Social Control, Law, Crime, and Deviance Commons